 If you’d like more STEM activity ideas, make sure to grab my FREE eBook on 25 STEM activities here.

 First, drop a few drops of food coloring to each container.
 We did three colors, but you could do the entire rainbow and see how to colors mix too!

-Next, the game time begins!
-We shuffled around the bowls and everyone had to guess which color was going to explode.
-It was a good opportunity and chance to reinforce process of elimination.
+Next, game time begins!
+We shuffled around the bowls, and everyone had to guess which color was going to explode.
+It was a good opportunity and chance to reinforce the process of elimination.

 Everyone holds up their color card to make their guess about what color will explode.

 I used these squirt bottles to make the process really easy.
 As soon as I add the vinegar to the baking soda, the chemical reaction occurs, and a burst of colors explodes from the bowl.

 I really enjoyed seeing the baking soda and vinegar reaction with a blast of color.